libi/docker-clickhouse/README.md

 docker-compose up
 ```

-3.Cluster have runnig in port:
+3.The cluster have runnig in port:

 ```Host: 127.0.0.1```